msalehzadeh/msalehzadeh.github.io/README.md

 Welcome to my corner of the internet!
 I'm currently immersed in the world of academia as a Ph.D. student in the Mathematics Department at Simon Fraser University.
 Under the guidance of esteemed advisors, <a href="https://www.sfu.ca/~jstockie/" target="_blank" style="text-decoration: none; color: #0073e6;">Dr. John Stockie</a> and <a href="https://amacp.github.io" target="_blank" style="text-decoration: none; color: #0073e6;">Dr. Ailene MacPherson</a>, I'm passionately delving into research that bridges the realms of epidemiology, eco-evolutionary dynamics, and theoretical biology.<br>

-My journey in academia began with a thirst for knowledge, leading me to pursue a Master of Science degree at Simon Fraser University, which I completed in 2022.
-During this time, I explored the intricate dynamics of jellyfish locomotion and feeding behaviors through the lens of numerical simulations.
-Prior to my M.Sc., I earned my Bachelor of Science degree in Computer Science from the Department of Mathematics and Computer Science Faculty at the AmirKabir University of Technology (Tehran Polyhechnic) in 2019.
-This formative experience laid the groundwork for my interdisciplinary approach to research, blending mathematical rigor with computational prowess.

 </div>

 <div style="text-align: center;">